 Challenge Wednesday is part of the enrichment curriculum we are able to offer students in year 7.
-Students are able to tackle a range of activities such as programming, creative crafts and enterprise activities to name just a few.
+Students are able to tackle a range of activities such as creative crafts, swimming and a range of other sports to name just a few.